n1r7/compliance/README.md

     "measurement" : "count",
     "feature_name" : "shared demographics",
-    "feature_description" : "scores when more than one user shares demographic information", "feature_calculation" : "min(1,ln(number of users with deographic information value))", }
+    "feature_description" : "scores when more than one user shares demographic information", "feature_calculation" : "min(1,ln(number of users with demographic information value))", }
 {
-    "behavior" : "The more frequent the change in deographic information, the greater the risk", "risks" : ["money laundering", "fraud"],
+    "behavior" : "The more frequent the change in demographic information, the greater the risk", "risks" : ["money laundering", "fraud"],
     "expected_behavior" : "The user never updates demographic information", "risky_behavior" : "The user updates demographic information more than twice in a 3-month period",